Commodore Nutt

 George Washington Morrison Nutt (April 1, 1848 – May 25, 1881), better known by his stage name Commodore Nutt, was an American dwarf and an entertainer associated with P. T. Barnum.
 In 1861, Nutt was touring New England with a circus when Barnum hired him to appear at the American Museum in New York City.
 Barnum gave Nutt the stage name Commodore Nutt, a wardrobe that included naval uniforms, and a miniature carriage in the shape of an English walnut.
-Nutt became one of the Museum's major attractions.
+Nutt became one of the museum's major attractions.

 Nutt was in love with Lavinia Warren, another dwarf at the American Museum.
 Lavinia was several years older than Nutt.
 She thought of him only as a "nice little boy".
 She married General Tom Thumb in a spectacular wedding masterminded by Barnum in 1863.
 Nutt went to the wedding as Thumb's best man, but resented his place in the show.
 He stayed away from women for a long time after the wedding.
 In 1879, he married Lilian Elston of Redwood City, California.

 Nutt toured the world between 1869 and 1872 with the Thumbs and Minnie Warren, Lavinia's sister.
 They returned to America rich beyond their dreams after appearing before royalty around the world.
 Nutt left Barnum's employ after a disagreement with the showman.
 He toured with a comic opera company, put together a variety show on the United States West Coast, and operated western saloons in Oregon and California.
-He returned to New York City, and died there of Bright's disease in May 1881.
+He returned to New York City and died there of Bright's disease in May 1881.

 Birth and family

 George Washington Morrison Nutt was born in Manchester, New Hampshire, to Major Rodnia Nutt (1810–1875), and his wife Maria (Dodge) Nutt (1807–1859) of Goffstown, New Hampshire.
 Rodnia was a rich farmer, a Manchester city marshal, and a Manchester city councilman.

 The Nutts had five children.
 The first, whose name and sex are not known, was born on 8 December 1837.
 James Dodge was born on 28 January 1838, and Rodnia Jr. on 11 October 1840.
 A daughter, Mary Ann, was born on 22 September 1844.
 According to Nutt family records, George Washington Morrison was born on 1 April 1848.

 Nutt and his wife were "large, hearty folk".
-Mr. Nutt weighed over 250 lb.
+Mr. Nutt stood over six feet tall and weighed over 250 lb.
 Their sons Rodnia Jr. and George Washington Morrison were dwarfs.
 In 1861, Rodnia Jr. was about 49 in tall, and George was about 29 in.
 George weighed about 25 lb.